14 June 2010

 "We are following Greece around the country," said Melina Lambiakis, from Bedfordview.
 "We watched the opening match yesterday, and now we are in Port Elizabeth today."

-When asked what inspired the countrywide tailing of the Greek team, Lambiakis said that if you were Greek, you had no choice but to support your country.
+inspired the countrywide tailing of the Greek team, Lambiakis said that if you were Greek, you had no choice but to support your country.
 "We are just compelled to support."